 You Will Never Starve on Grenada The Spice Isle

-The next stop on our tour of the islands of the eastern Caribbean was Grenada.
+The next stop on our tour of the islands of the eastern Caribbean with Oceania Cruises was Grenada.
 We were booked to do an 8 hour bus tour of Grenada.
-We wondered if there was really that much to see on Grenada – even for a country known as a “Grenada the Spice Isle”!
+We wondered if there was really that much to see – even for a country known as a “Grenada the Spice Isle”!

 Boarding the little bus as Lewis put on his headset, we were not sure what we had gotten ourselves into.
-I was able to snag the front seat beside Lewis to try to snap pictures out the window.
-There were many times when I looked out the front window as we went along narrow country roads, up steep inclines or around hairpin turns that I was very glad that I did not get car sick or have a problem with heights.
+I snagged the front seat beside Lewis to try to snap pictures out the window.
+I looked out the front window as we went along narrow country roads, up steep inclines or around hairpin turns.
+And I was very glad that I did not get car sick or have a problem with heights.

-Lewis drove us all the way to one end of the island along the Caribbean side, headed back down the Atlantic side and then cut across the middle of the island to get us back to the cruise dock.
-He was a great font of information about Grenada – from politics to trade to agriculture.
-Everywhere we drove, we could see the colours of Grenada – red, yellow and green!
+Lewis drove us all the way to one end of the island along the Caribbean side and then he headed back down the Atlantic side.
+At the end, he cut across the middle of the island to get us back to the cruise dock.
+He was a great font of information about Grenada.
+We chatted about politics, trade and agriculture.
+Everywhere we drove, we saw the colours of Grenada – red, yellow and green!

-It was noted that unemployment was high (approaching 36%) and particularly an issue for the younger generation who no longer wanted to work the land.
-We stopped many times for Lewis to show us the local produce that was readily available – bananas, mangoes and soursop.
+It was noted that unemployment was high (approaching 36%).
+And particularly was an issue for the younger generation who no longer wanted to work the land.
+We stopped many times and Lewis showed us the local produce that was readily available.
+There were bananas, mangoes and soursop.
 Most families had their own little plot and some had enough excess to sell.
 In some places the produce was left in open fields and available for anyone who wanted it.
 While unemployment was high, Lewis was adamant than nobody should ever starve in Grenada!

 If it was not fresh produce it was “free” fish.
-Large nets are cast out into the bay and people congregate to help pull in the nets for a share of the fish!
+Large nets were cast out into the bay.
+People congregated to help pull in the nets for a share of the fish!

-Being Canadian I only vaguely recall that there was some kind of US involvement in Grenada.
-Lewis gave us more information about his local view of the “intervention” of the US in 1984 and showed us the spot where the US Seals landed and the abandoned airport being built by the Cubans that sparked the US involvement.
+Being Canadian I only vaguely recalled that there was some kind of US involvement in Grenada.
+Lewis gave us more information about his local view of the “intervention” of the US in 1984.
+He showed us the spot where the US Seals landed and the abandoned airport built by the Cubans that sparked the US involvement.
 One small wall was dedicated to “thanks” to the Americans for their help.

 Grenada Rum – Made the Old Fashioned Way

-A stop at River Antoine, the island’s only factory still producing rum the same way for 200 years, was interesting.
-We saw the large piles of sugar cane that had been harvested by hand and tied into bundles.
+We stopped at River Antoine.
+This was the island’s only factory still producing rum the same way for 200 years.
+We saw the large piles of sugar cane that were harvested by hand and tied into bundles.
 The sugar cane bundles went into a press to squeeze out the sugar juice and were sometimes passed through several times until the last juice was extracted.

 The press was driven by a massive water wheel and the sugar cane waste was kept to be used as fuel.